Building the Golden Gate Bridge - History, Facts & Construction

 Creating the Main Cables for the Golden Gate Bridge

-In fact, the cables of the iconic bridge are actually made up of 27,000 individual pieces.
+The cables of the iconic bridge are made up of 27,000 individual pieces.
 Together, there are over 80,000 miles of wire on the Golden Gate Bridge.
 That’s enough wire to wrap around the earth more than 3.5 times.

 Building the Road of the Golden Gate Bridge